Canton, Ohio: Football history

 On September 17, 1920, a meeting was held at the Hupmobile showroom in the Independent Order of Odd Fellows Building in Canton to found the American Professional Football Association (renamed the National Football League in 1922).
 The attendees included Ralph Hay, owner of the Hupmobile showroom and the hometown Canton Bulldogs, and George Halas, owner of the Decatur Staleys.
 Jim Thorpe of the Bulldogs was the league's first president.
 In 2014 a sculpture titled Birth of the NFL was erected in downtown Canton marking the exact location in the Hupmobile showroom where the NFL was created in 1920.

 On December 6, 1959, the Canton Repository, a local newspaper, called for city officials to lobby the National Football League to create a football hall of fame in the community.
-Canton officials formally proposed their city as site for the hall of fame in 1961.
+Canton officials formally proposed their city as the site for the Hall of Fame in 1961.
 The NFL quickly agreed to the city's proposal.
-To help convince NFL officials to locate the hall of fame in Canton, city officials donated several acres of land on Canton's north side to the project.
-Local residents also raised almost $400,000 to help construct the hall of fame.
+To help convince NFL officials to locate the Hall of Fame in Canton, city officials donated several acres of land on Canton's north side to the project.
+Local residents also raised almost $400,000 to help construct the Hall of Fame.

 The Pro Football Hall of Fame formally opened on September 7, 1963.
-Initially the museum consisted of two buildings, but in 1971, 1978, 1995, and 2013, the Pro Football Hall of Fame experienced several expansions.
+Initially, the museum consisted of two buildings, but in 1971, 1978, 1995, and 2013, the Pro Football Hall of Fame experienced several expansions.
 As of 2013, the museum consisted of five buildings, covering 118,000 square feet.
 Since its founding, over 10 million people have visited the Pro Football Hall of Fame.
 "Welcome to Canton" is the official way of saying congratulations to a new enshrinee.

+21st century

+Starting in the mid-2010s, Canton began experiencing an urban renaissance, anchored by a growing arts district centrally located in the downtown area.
+Several historic buildings have been rehabilitated and converted into upscale lofts, attracting hundreds of new downtown residents into the city.
+Furthering this downtown development, in June 2016, Canton became one of the first cities in Ohio to allow the open consumption of alcoholic beverages in a "designated outdoor refreshment area" pursuant to a state law enacted in 2015.